Samanta2087/amitbharti-3d-world/README.md

 To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.

 Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

+## Firebase Setup

+1. Create a Firebase project at https://console.firebase.google.com/
+2. Enable Authentication and configure providers:
+   - Email/Password
+   - Google
+   - Facebook
+   - Phone
+3. Copy your Firebase config and add to `.env` file
+4. Set up Google reCAPTCHA at https://www.google.com/recaptcha/
+5. Add your reCAPTCHA site key to `.env` file

+## Ad Network Setup

+This project includes integration with:
+- Adsterra
+- Monetag
+- Intergrad (with multiple ad formats)

+Make sure to replace the ad keys with your actual keys from the respective ad networks.